top of page

 Formal experience and training:

-Anxiety - Depressed mood - Bipolar - Panic attacks - Adult ADHD - Single-incident and complex trauma - Obsessive Compulsive Disorder (OCD) - Dealing with relationship problems - Grief - Adjustment difficulties - Dealing with family conflict - Coping with complex health conditions - Gender dysphoria - Managing study and work stress
+ADHD - Anxiety (generalised & specific types) - Autism - Low mood & Depression - Bipolar - Panic attacks - Single-incident and complex trauma - Dealing with relationship problems & family conflicts - Grief - Adjustment difficulties - Coping with complex health conditions - Gender dysphoria - Managing study and work stress

 I have experience and training working with the following therapy modalities: